Red Hot Catholic Love

 "Red Hot Catholic Love" is the eighth episode of the sixth season of the American animated television series South Park and the 87th episode of the series overall.
 It originally aired on July 3, 2002.
-It was selected No. 2 on the "10 South Parks that Changed the World" list, and was also part of "South Park's Dirty Dozen".
+It was selected No. 2 on the "10 South Park Episodes that Changed the World" list, and was also part of "South Park's Dirty Dozen".
 In the episode, Father Maxi travels to the Vatican to confront the growing problem of Catholic priests molesting children.
 Meanwhile, Cartman discovers that it is possible to defecate from the mouth.